 Cala Capreria

 Also, there are toilets at the nearby visitor centre and museum.
-Again, this is another reason that makes Cala Capreria a popular beach.
-So, make sure to get there early to have the beach to yourself!
+Again, this is another reason Cala Capreria is a popular beach.
+So, make sure to get there early to have the beach to yourself, like we did!

 Read more: Cala Capreria – The Best Beach In The Zingaro Nature Reserve